On 1-subdivisions of transitive tournaments: Proofs of the Theorems

 \section{Proofs of the Theorems}

 We first prove Theorem~\ref{thm: main}.
 Our proof develops the ideas in \cite{girao2021subdivisions}.
 Let $H_k$ be the $1$-subdivision of $T_k$.
 We will show that any tournament with at least $Ck^2\log\log k$ vertices contains a copy of $H_k$.
 We use induction on $k$ with the choice of $C= 2^{30}$.
 Note an $m$-vertex tournament contains a transitive tournament $T_{\log m}$ which contains a copy of $H_{\sqrt{\log m}}$.
-As $\sqrt{\log C} > 5$, we may assume $k \ge 6$, and as the induction hypothesis, assume that for $s<k$,
+As $\sqrt{\log C} > 5$, we may assume $k \ge 6$.
+Moreover, as the induction hypothesis, we assume the following.

 Let $n = Ck^2\log\log k$ and $T$ be an $n$-vertex tournament.
 We enumerate the vertices of $T$ into $v_1,\dots, v_n$ so that

 We divide $V(T)$ into three sets as follows:

 By \eqref{eq: IH}, each of $G[V_1]$ and $G[V_3]$ contains a copy of $H_{k/2}$.